adhering/midl-website/pages/index.md

 MIDL is organized by the [MIDL Foundation](/foundation.html).

-**We invite interested researchers to express their interest in organizing MIDL in 2022 before November 15, 2020.** [Call for organizers of MIDL 2022](/call-for-2022.html)
+**We invite interested researchers to express their interest in organizing MIDL in 2022.** [Call for organizers of MIDL 2022](/call-for-2022.html)

 ---